fedetft/mxgui/examples/Readme.txt

  +--[ ] mxgui  //Mxgui folder

 And modify the makefile so that "SRC" contains the name of the example source file.
+Also modify FOO_SRCS in mxgui/tools/qtsimulator/CMakeFiles.txt if targeting the simulator.
 Some examples depend on loading images, these images must be copied to a microSD or other device that Miosix can mount when testing on Miosix, or be copied to the mxgui/tools/qtsimulator/build directory when testing the example